AbstractSDK/cw-orchestrator/README.md

 let balance = cw20_base.balance(sender.to_string())?;
 ```

-You can find [the full cw20 implementation here](cw-orchestrate/examples/cw20.rs).
+You can find [the full cw20 implementation here](cw-orc/examples/cw20.rs).
 An example of how to interact with a contract in `cw-multi-test` can be found [here](cw-plus-orchestrate/examples/cw-plus-mock.rs) while the same interaction on a real node can be found [here](cw-plus-orchestrate/examples/cw-plus-daemon.rs).

 ## Advanced features

-cw-orchestrate provides two additional macros that can be used to improve the scripting experience.
+cw-orchestrator provides two additional macros that can be used to improve the scripting experience.

 ### ExecuteFns